shopware/shopware/src/Docs/60-plugin-system/50-payment-methods.md

 Use the payment method entity repository to create your new payment method.
 If you use the `upsert()` method the payment method will be updated if it already exists.
-So you could this method also on updates of your plugin.
+So you could use this method also on updates of your plugin.
-But note, that this will only work, if you set the ID by yourself.
+But note, that this will only work if you set the ID by yourself.

 ## De-/Activation
 ```php